surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

 - All that round robin discord chat
 - Find samples when streamed by path
 - Samples in the patch
-- Port in the rest of the filters
+- Port in the rest of the processors
 - Bring back the SST Libs and CMake fix up
   - including git version
 - What to do with the tests?
 Maybe just start new ones